Cooking Up Hope with Kusina ng Kalinga

 Kusina ng Kalinga (KnK) is Gawad Kalinga's school-based universal feeding program, the provides nutritious meals through central kitchens in specific locations.
 Each day the kitchens operate and provide thousands of meals.

 Prior to this pandemic, 105 Kusina ng Kalinga kitchens operated all over the Philippines. from San Gabriel & San Fernando, La Union in the north, all the way to Cagayan De Oro, Marawi and Davao De Oro in the south.
 Last year alone, KnK served 38,610 kids in 859 schools for at least 120 days.
+The cost of feeding each child for the 120-day period is at $60 per child.

 Sadly, nothing escapes the effects of COVID-19.
 With the children quarantined at home, unable to attend school, kitchen operations were suspended.
 Meals could not be served.